Aug 15/09just home from wonderful new 18 km trail ride! on part of the Eire Canal

 high school classroom, however, the ugly guy mowing a forest trail is really

-a classroom with adolescents, I find happiness in working out on the trails or
+a classroom with adolescents, I found happiness in working out on the trails

 traveling